Julie Wyman BSc (Hons) MBACP (Accred)

-James Schindler-Ord BSc Registered Member MBACP
+James Schindler-Ord BSc Registered Member MBACP MNCS (Accred)

-Hi, I’m James, I co-facilitate many of the courses at DCC.
+Hi, I’m James, I co-facilitate DCC courses.

 My counselling journey started about 15 years ago as more of a quest to help and understand my wife’s depression.
-I have always had an inquisitive mind where psychology was concerned and have always had an interest in people watching so becoming a counsellor felt like a natural progression for me.
+I have always had an inquisitive mind where psychology was concerned and have always had an interest in people watching, so becoming a counsellor felt like a natural progression for me.

 I trained in Gestalt therapy with John & Annie Watkins up to my level 4 diploma and then went on to complete a level 6 qualification in body process psychotherapy with John Watkins and Sue Chance.
 I have also trained in working with couples, CBT and NLP.

 Most recently I am pursuing a qualification in Shinrin Yoku, forest bathing, a mindful therapy that uses the natural world to bring peace of mind and better health with Nature and Therapy UK.
 Alongside this I am studying sound healing and have embarked upon a shamanic practitioner training at The Healing Tree Centre.

 Jane Schindler-Ord FdA Registered Member MBACP